 From the why reinvent the wheel on road safety files, there’s literally thousands of mini-flashlights to choose from.
 Most have a single LED and yet they easily light the way along a dark path and make it easy to be seen.
 Almost every one of those everything’s a dollar-type stores has little keychain flashlights.
 I’ve used them for years.
 The problem with most of them is that you have to hold down the button to keep the light on; a real nuisance when lugging groceries from the car, walking a dog or carrying a backpack full of books and homework.

 I recently purchased a little flashlight that can be turned on and off without having to keep a button pushed down.
 The casing is machined aluminum and looks a bit like a miniature version of a Mag-Light.
 It is super tiny.
 It measures about only an inch long and weighs close to nothing.
 But, the 100,000 hour LED sure does make a bright light.
 It was a bit more pricy than what I had been using but the ease of use should more than make up for that.
-The Streamlight Nano comes in a number of colors which oddly enough can effect the price by as much as 15-20%.

 Final Words on Road Safety and Personal Lighting